 Every practice and every manager is different, so there isn't a cookie cutter solution that's going to work for every practice.
-But whatever you policy is when it comes to employee time off around the holidays, make sure that it is communicated clearly to your staff.
+But whatever your policy is when it comes to employee time off around the holidays, make sure that it is communicated clearly to your staff.
 Having a consistent policy makes it easier for your staff to plan, negotiate, and swap days if necessary.

 Depending on your patients, and your practice needs, you might be able to offer limited office hours during the busiest employee vacation times (likely those days between Christmas and the New Year).
-Maybe your office will only be open in the mornings on the busiest days to help accomodate for your staff.
+Maybe your office will only be open in the mornings on the busiest days to help accommodate for your staff.
 Another option is offering over time pay or higher wages during those most requested time off days to incentivize your staff from taking those days off.

 Keeping Motivation Up